askholme/django_minifiedstorage/README.md

 ## Configuration
 ### Minification tools
-Control minifying be changing the MINIFIED_COMPRESSORS dict-setting.
+Minifying behaviour can be controlled through the MINIFIED_COMPRESSORS setting.
-The dict key is a regex to match against the filename and the value is a function minification function which takes a single string argument and returns the minified string, i.e.
+The setting takes a dict where the key is a regex to match against asset filenames and the value is a minification function which takes a single string argument and returns the minified version of this string string, i.e.
 ```
 def minify_function(string)
 	...minify logic...